-Porsche Design BlackBerry 10 device reportedly being preparedAlex Wagner - Deputy Managing Editor, News Desk
+Porsche Design BlackBerry 10 device reportedly being preparedAlex Wagner - Editorial Director of News and Content

 Remember the Porsche Design P'9981 BlackBerry?
 Introduced in late 2011, the P'9981 was a luxury version of the Bold 9900 that featured a stainless steel frame, leather back cover and a price tag around $2,000.
 The handset was powered by BlackBerry 7/7.1, and while there is a new BB7.1 device coming soon, that operating system is starting to show its age.
 There's some good news for consumers that would actually consider buying a new Porsche Design BlackBerry, though, as leaked images suggest that a BlackBerry 10 model could be coming.

 Vietnamese site Tinh te has posted some images that show the back cover of a device that's covered in leather and stamped with the BlackBerry logo.
 The panel looks similar to the backside of the P'9981, complete a flat top, angled corners at the bottom and a rectangle-shaped opening that would house the device's camera.
 However, this particular rear panel looks to be a bit taller and thinner than the P'9981.

 BlackBerry Vietnam has since shared its own fuzzy images of what looks to be a Porsche Design-branded BlackBerry 10 handset.
 The front of the device features Porsche Design branding and a BB10 loading icon, while the uncovered backside has a rectangular camera housing similar to the opening on the aforementioned rear cover.
 A second image of the unit's rear shows that it has a Z10-like internal layout, suggesting that this could be a Porsche Design version of the full-touch BB10 device.